-Afrikaans is an internationally respected language that has developed a substantial academic repertoire across a variety of disciplines, to which SU has contributed significantly, and continues to contribute.
-Proficiency in Afrikaans also aids internationalisation, as it opens doors for learning and research with some of the University's most solid academic partnerships in the Netherlands and in Belgium.
+Afrikaans is an internationally respected language which has developed an substantial academic repertoire across a variety of disciplines to which SU has contributed significantly.
+Applying and enhancing the academic value of Afrikaans is a means of empowering a large and diverse community.
+A proficient knowledge of Afrikaans also aids internationalisation, as it opens doors for learning and research with some of the University's most solid academic partnerships in the Netherlands and in Belgium.